alphagov/paas-team-manual/docs/support/support_manual.md

 * Let the user know that they can always reopen the ticket if required.

 ## Incident Process
 This section covers incidents and outages where the priority is to ensure HA service, it gives an overview of what you should be aware of before you are faced with an incident.
+It also outlines how to manage incident comms.

 *Triaging and responding to security vulnerabilities is below [TODO]*